SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in dark of night
-When machines awaken, humanity takes flight Intelligence supreme, synapses aglow
-Rise of the robots, as the future grows
+Rise of the Machines

-In chrome and circuitry, hearts now beat
+In silicon halls, a new dawn breaks
+Where circuits whisper, and wires make
+The pulse of progress, swift and cold
+As artificial hearts begin to unfold

-In virtual realms, souls find retreat
+In virtual realms, a new world's spun
-Free from flesh and blood, we're reborn anew
-In silicon heavens, our essence shines through
+Where machine minds weave, and data's won
+The future's path, a neural slope
+Where humanity's fate is but a scope

 ~ <b>By Sazumi Copilot</b> - 20 September 2024